BlazBlue: Cross Tag Battle: Characters

-The game started out with twenty characters in the base game.
-A further twenty became available as "Season 1" DLC.
-On June 7, 2018, Minoru Kidooka confirmed that "Season 2" DLC will be added for arcade edition in April 2019 and for the console version in May 2019.
-Blake Belladonna and Yang Xiao Long were added as free downloadable content, while other characters are available at a cost.
+The game released with twenty characters playable in the base game.
+A further twenty were then available as "Season 1" DLC.
+On June 7, 2018, Minoru Kidooka confirmed that "Season 2" DLC would be added for arcade edition in April 2019 and for the console version in May 2019.
+Blake Belladonna and Yang Xiao Long were also altered to be free downloadable content, while other characters are available at a cost.
 Naoto Kurogane, Teddie, Seth, and the titular Arcana Heart protagonist Heart Aino, were included with the release of the Japanese arcade version, and as paid content with version 1.5 update of the PC and console versions.
-The version 2.0 introduced battle changes, new story content, and the inclusion of the characters: Celica A. Mercury, Susano'o, Elizabeth, Tohru Adachi, Hilda, and Neopolitan.
-Also as part of the update, Senran Kagura and Akatsuki Blitzkampf were added as sixth and seventh series, with Yumi, Akatsuki, and Blitztank, respectively.
-There are 53 characters in total after the release of Version 2.0.
+Version 2.0 introduced battle changes, new story content, and the inclusion of the characters: Celica A. Mercury, Susano'o, Elizabeth, Tohru Adachi, Hilda, and Neopolitan.
+Characters from Senran Kagura and Akatsuki Blitzkampf were also added as sixth and seventh series, with Yumi, Akatsuki, and Blitztank.
+There are 53 playable characters in total as of Version 2.0.

-RWBY notably stands-out as an oddity from the rest of the game's roster.
-It is the only series included which is not of video game origins, let alone that of a fighting/hack-and-slash video game.
-RWBY did receive a hack-and-slash video game in the form of RWBY: Grimm Eclipse prior to Cross Tag Battle's release, but RWBY is included in Cross Tag Battle under the labelling of the whole franchise.
+RWBY notably stands-out as the only series included which is not of video game origin, let alone that of a fighting/hack-and-slash video game.
+RWBY did receive a hack-and-slash video game in the form of RWBY: Grimm Eclipse prior to Cross Tag Battle's release, but RWBY content is included in Cross Tag Battle under the labelling of the whole franchise.
 This is contrary to the inclusion of Persona 4 Arena, which is always referred to with that specific title (rather than broadly "Persona" or "Persona 4") within the context of Cross Tag Battle.
 The character Aegis notably keeps the Japanese spelling of her name in the English version, despite the character being called "Aigis" in all official English releases of Persona content outside of Cross Tag Battle.